 A project plan is a comprehensive document that outlines the goals, objectives, timelines, and resources needed to complete a project successfully.
 It’s an essential tool for project managers and team members to monitor the project’s progress and ensure that it stays on track.

-In this article, we’ll walk you through the essential steps to write a project plan that meets your team’s needs.
+In this article, we’ll walk you through the nitty-gritty of how to write a project plan that meets your team’s needs.
 We’ll cover how to define the project’s scope, set realistic goals and timelines, identify potential risks and issues, create a project schedule, and monitor and adjust the plan as needed.
-As a bonus, we’ll share with you the project scheduling template that will help you to start your planning effortlessly.
+As a bonus, we’ll share with you the project scheduling template that will help you effortlessly plan every project that comes your way.

 How to write a project plan in 8 easy steps